justdoit-4head/book-listing-app/README.md

 This app runs on React Library with the vite template.
 For styling, tailwind css was used.
 BrowseRouter from react-router-dom was used for routing the pages and axios was used to make api calls fromt he frontend.
 For backend- NodeJs, ExpressJs, Mongoose, dotenv for storing variables, cors for setthing up cross platform policy.

+# Live website-

+To check-out the live version of this website you can click on- https://booklisting-7700.netlify.app

+Cheers